tpluscode/dbup-diy-cli/readme.md

 --version                       Display version information.
 ```

+### Running Entity Framework code

+Install `dbup-diy-cli.EntityFramework` package from NuGet and implement `EntityFrameworkScript<T>` or
+`EntityFrameworkUpdate<T>`.

+The former can be used to return a script dynamically based on some EF query.
+The latter is intended to be used to perform updates with Entity Framework.

 ## Why not a ready-built CLI?

 This way it's easier to use with database engines other that MS SQL, by installing `dbup-X` package together with